Refugee-Learning-Accelerator/rla-course-central/challenge3/concept.md

 A game like mobile application with help of printed alphabet cards.
 Aimed for little kids.
 When the device's camera picks a letter, the application shows an image or animation of an object starts with that letter.
 Sound of how the letter and the word are spelled will accompany the visual effect.

-A simple prototype can be seen in the image attached.
+A simple prototype can be seen in the [https://gitlab.refugeelearning.site/rla/Discovery/team-template/blob/master/challenge3/AR-prototype.jpg]image attached.

 ## Questions